 I need a DIY raglan t-shirt pattern in my life!
 Here’s the thing: it’s baseball season in my house for my 3 boys.
 And while their soccer schedule that runs 7 days a week about does me in, baseball season hits, and everything gets relaxed.
 Like the raglan t-shirt.
 That looser fit and fun colorblocking is just the thing for ringing in summer.
 And playing ball.

 This post is going to be #1 in a long series on the fabulous raglan t-shirt.
 In this post, I’m going to show you how to make your own pattern from a raglan tee that you have.
-In future posts, I’ll show you how to sew it up, and then comes the fun of changing it up like in this unexpected DIY sleeveless raglan tee.
+See how to sew your own raglan tee, and then comes the fun of changing it up like in this unexpected DIY sleeveless raglan tee.
 If you don’t leave this series being inspired by the untapped potential of the humble baseball raglan tee, I will have failed!

 As for now, let’s bang out this DIY raglan t-shirt pattern.
 It’s easy enough for a beginner and a instant gratification project for a more advanced sewist, so let’s do this!